-5. MacFarlane, Zelinka Priamo Ltd. provided comments behalf of several landowners in the City of Barrie.
+5. Zelinka Priamo Ltd. Rob MacFarlane, provided comments on behalf of several landowners in the City of Barrie.
 He advised of submitting written comments on the first and second drafts of the Official Plan and the encouraging dialog with City staff who have been receptive with their comments.
 Mr. MacFarlane expressed his concerns with the Canadian Tire land located at 75 Mapleview Drive West, as it is also occupied by various retailers, including a beer store and gas bar.
-He commented that the second draft of the OP transition of these commercial proposes the lands into designation, employment area and specifically non-commercial employment land designation which does not align with the current Mr. MacFarlane advised he felt that the function and designation. change would limit the possibility for expansions and improvements as well as limit and restrict the uses of these lands and what they are currently built for.
+He commented that the second draft of the OP commercial proposes the transition of these lands into an employment area designation, and specifically non-commercial employment land designation which does not align with the current function and designation.
+Mr. MacFarlane advised he felt that the change would limit the possibility for expansions and improvements as well as limit and restrict the uses of these lands and what they are currently built for.